yourjelly/odoo/doc/howtos/rdtraining/11_constraints.rst

     Be sure the constraint is triggered every time the selling price or the expected price is changed!

-SQL constrains are usually more efficient than Python constrains.
-When performance matters, always prefer SQL over Python constrains.
+SQL constraints are usually more efficient than Python constraints.
+When performance matters, always prefer SQL over Python constraints.

 Our real estate module is starting to look good: we added some business logic, and now we make sure the data is consistent.
 However, the user interface is still a bit rough.
 Let's see how we can